decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
-- messages (OPTIONAL), a vector of octet strings.
+- messages (OPTIONAL), a vector of input_messages.
 If not supplied, it defaults to the empty array "()".

 Parameters: